Phone Booth (2002)

 The Caller: I changed my mind.

-Stu: Alright, you lied to me.
+Stu: All right, you lied to me.
 I've had enough of this game.
 I've fucking had enough.
 You go fuck yourself.
 Later.

 [the Caller cocks his gun]